GerHobbelt/nomnom/README.md

 # Usage

 Nomnom prints out a usage message if `--help` or `-h` is an argument.
-If no commands are called (the script is simply run without arguments), `-h` will be called automatically unless you've disabled this feature using the `.autoShowHelp(false)` API call.
+If no commands are called (the script is simply run without arguments), `-h` will be called automatically unless you've disabled this feature using the `.autoShowUsage(false)` API call.

 Usage for these options in `test.js`: